AdnanHodzic/auto-cpufreq/README.md

 ### Install - auto-cpufreq daemon

 Necessary changes are made to the system for auto-cpufreq CPU optimizaton to persist across reboots.
 Daemon is deployed and then started as a systemd service.
-Changes are made automatically and live log is made for monitoring purposes.
+Changes are made automatically and live stats are generated for monitoring purposes.

 `sudo auto-cpufreq --install`

 After daemon is installed, `auto-cpufreq` is available as a binary and is running in the background.
-Its logs can be viewed by running: `auto-cpufreq --log`
+Its stats can be viewed by running: `auto-cpufreq --stats`

 Since daemon is running as a systemd service, its status can be seen by running: